modelegeek/modele/README.md

 Table and column are be able to drag and drop everywhere. <br/>
 Create table `alt + click(anywhere)` or use `create table button`  <br/> Submit table name `enter in in table title input` <br/>
+Edit table name `double click on the table name to show input box` <br/>
 Submit column name `enter in name or default fields` or `click update button` <br/>
+Edit column `double click on the column name to show input settings` <br/>

 Create foreign key
 - Column must be primary key or unique.